renovatebot/renovate/docs/usage/configuration-options.md

 This option works only when `automerge=true`, `automergeType=pr` or `automergeType=branch`, and `platformAutomerge=true`.
 Also, approval rules overriding should not be [prevented in GitLab settings](https://docs.gitlab.com/ee/user/project/merge_requests/approvals/settings.html#prevent-editing-approval-rules-in-merge-requests).

+## gitLabResetApprovals

+This is an alternative to `gitLabIgnoreApprovals` when using automerge.
+Instead of clearing the approval rules on the merge request it will search for an existing rule of type `any_approver` and set the required approval count to zero.

 ## goGetDirs

 By default, Renovate will run `go get -d -t ./...` to update the `go.sum`.